-Zoom all the way into the supermassive black hole at the centre of our galaxy
+Zoom all the way into the supermassive black hole at the heart of our galaxy

-Last week observers at the European Southern Observatory confirmed something scientists have long suspected: Sagittarius A*, an astronomical radio source at the centre of our galaxy, is actually a supermassive black hole.
+Last week, the European Southern Observatory confirmed something scientists have long suspected: Sagittarius A*, an astronomical radio source at the centre of our galaxy, is actually a supermassive black hole.

-In order to prove this, scientists needed to observe objects travelling close to Sagittarius A*.
+To prove this, they needed to observe objects travelling close to Sagittarius A*.
 When a star called S2 orbited deep into Sagittarius A*'s gravity well, a group of scientists from multiple European institutions observed three flares travelling at 30 percent the speed of light.

 Now the European Southern Observatory has released a brilliant recreation of that sight as it occurred.